 Step 6: Cast and Crew Lists and Who’s Whos

 The Cast section offers various headings: Cast Members, Production / Creative, Understudies, and Orchestra.
 These headings are fully customizable; click any of the headings to change their text.
 Don’t want to use multiple headings?
 Any header without content added beneath it will not appear in the finished program.

 Creating the cast list is as easy as typing in the character name and the name of the actor playing the role.
 You can even use the “Add in Bulk” option to add an entire ensemble on one line or paragraph.
 The crew section works similarly, but without the option for multiple headings.

 Adding cast and crew members in these sections also automatically generates an accompanying listing on the cast and crew Who’s Who sections, which is where you can add an actor’s headshot and bio.

 Bios are limited to 375 characters.
 If more room is required, you can extend a bio and increase the character count to 975, but this reduces the number of bios that will fit on a page.
 We recommend limiting the use of extended bios as much as possible.

-Pro tip: All of the headers at the top of each section are customizable by clicking the header while in edit mode.
+Pro tip: All of the section headers at the very top of each page are customizable by clicking the header while in edit mode.

 Step 7: Photos, Ads, and Back Page